SPOILER ALERT: N-Line ≠ N. For the U.S. market Hyundai’s full blown Namyang specials are currently limited to the Veloster N 4-door sportback.

 – As a hatchback, Elantra GT N-Line scores highly useful in load lugging.
 With split rear seat backs folded nearly level with the durable hatch area load-floor, more than double the belongings can be fitted.
 Cabin storage = commendable with glove box, center console nooks, a deep sub arm-rest bin, though door pockets are strictly for bottles. +1 Concealed lower center stack deep wireless device storage; √ 6 cup, bottle holders, √ overhead retracting sunglass bin.

-- The test model’s 6-speed manual gearbox is commuter boasts quick clutch disengagement with light pedal takeup.
-Shifter throws are defined by smooth long throws, lacking a racier close ratio action.
+- The test model’s 6-speed manual gearbox is commuter proof boasting positive clutch disengagement with light pedal takeup.
+Shifter throws are long yet not too balky.
+However, the lack of true close ratio action nets some notchiness on rushed skipped shifts.

 – An injection of beefed up spring rates by as much as 24% at rear and a 3 mm thicker rear anti-sway bar bring newfound limberness.
 Damping rates have been retuned for wheel control and freedom from harshness.
 Some tire slap was pronounced over broken concrete.
 Wind-up benign steering at pedestrian velocities breathes life as the background blurs.